thought7878/andi-ui/README.md

 ### Style & Position

-The `NumberFieldLabel` style can be fully customized
+The `NumberFieldLabel` style can be fully customized.
+The label can be located at the top or left, the default is the top.
+You can also customize it as needed

 ```tsx
 <NumberField label='Amount'>